zengqinglian/coinbase-wssfeed/README.md

 coinbase-wssfeed
 https://docs.cloud.coinbase.com/exchange/docs/channels

+Assumption:
+Print out price on each tick :
+Two possible way :
+- monitor top price in order book and print order book when top bid or ask changed.
+- Print out order book after received each ticker message.
+The Code here is doing this.

 Connect to free coinbase wss feed.
 - It is WSS (TCP) based protocol , so the code does not have recovery function in it.
 - Most of case TCP miss message due to hardware error or network congestion.
 In this case, you can restart the feed.